frogr/austn/PR_DESCRIPTION.md

 ---

-## Next Steps (Optional - Separate PRs)

-### Medium Risk Changes (Deferred)
+## Scope Decisions

+### What Was NOT Changed
+To keep this PR focused and low-risk, the following were intentionally kept:

+1. **React component re-exports** (ThemeContext.jsx, MarkdownRenderer.jsx)
+   - These provide a stable import interface
+   - Removing them would require updating many files
+   - Can be addressed in a future architectural PR

+2. **Gem dependencies** (react-rails, front_matter_parser)
+   - While not actively used, they don't cause issues
+   - Can be removed after more thorough testing
+   - Kept to minimize risk

+3. **Build configuration** (importmap + esbuild)
+   - Both systems coexist without conflicts
+   - Architectural decision deferred to separate discussion

+### Future Opportunities (Separate PRs)
 These require more careful consideration:

+1. **Simplify component imports** - Remove re-export files
+2. **Remove unused gems** - react-rails, front_matter_parser
-1. **Choose between importmap vs esbuild**
+3. **Choose build system** - importmap vs esbuild
-   - Current: Both configured (redundant)
-   - Decision needed: Which to keep?

-2. **Consolidate CSS files**
-   - Merge application.css and application.tailwind.css
+4. **Consolidate CSS** - Merge application.css files
-   - Remove duplication

-3. **Review Stimulus usage**
-   - Only used in dashboard (dev/testing)
+5. **Review Stimulus usage** - Only used in dashboard
-   - Consider removing if not needed in production

-4. **Verify PostDeployJob**
-   - Check if used in deployment
-   - Document or remove

 ---